Service Dog Resources

 Additional Rehabilitation Resources for Drug and Alcohol Dependence

-Wounded Warriors are often given prescription pain killers to help numb the pain associated with their physical injuries, and it is not uncommon for addiction to these drugs becoming a signficant issue.
-This addiction can lead to abuse of prescribed psycho-tropic drugs, alcoholism, and even illegal drugs.
+Wounded Warriors are often given prescription pain killers to help numb the pain associated with their physical injuries, and it is not uncommon for addiction to these drugs becoming a significant issue.
+This addiction can lead to abuse of prescribed psychotropic drugs, alcoholism, and even illegal drugs.
 Anyone familiar with this chain of events knows the downward spiral that ensues.
-Fortunately, there are rehabilitation centers available that can effectively address and help Wounded Warriors stop these problems before its too late.
+Fortunately, there are rehabilitation centers available that can effectively address and help Wounded Warriors stop these problems before it's too late.

 There is a growing concern across the country regarding veterans and drug addiction.
 Luckily, there are treatment facilities with special programs designed to help.
 For more information visit: Rehabspot.